emiliaverse/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that creates a directory with permission
 A script that changes the group owner
 A script that changes the owner and group owner
+A script that changes the owner and the group owner of _hello to vincent and staff respectively